Wndrr/SeleniumUtils/README.md

 ## Usage

-### The `ScrollTo` extension method
+### The `VerticalScrollTo` extension method
+Replaces the `ScrollTo` method

-Tries to put an element in the center of the screen using a javascript call to `window.scrollTo`.
+Tries to put an element in the center of the screen vertically using a javascript call to `window.scrollTo`.
 Usage example
 ```csharp
 // Instanciate an IWebDriver